Overview

 Copying your live site to the staging site

-The following steps show you how to copy your live DreamPress website to your staging website.
+The following steps show you how to copy your live DreamPress site to your staging site.
 You can then test and work on the staging site without affecting the live site.

-2. Click the Manage button to open the Domain Settings page, which allows you to adjust various settings for your site.
+- Click the Manage button to open Website settings, which allows you to modify various configurations for your site.

 A staging site is automatically created with a new name.
 Please note that you cannot give your staging site a custom name.